Honorary Consul, Kim Lovegrove RML, F.A.I.B

-Kim Lovegrove RML, FAIB is also the incumbent Ethiopian Honorary Consul to Victoria.
+Kim Lovegrove RML, FAIB is the Ethiopian Honorary Consul to Victoria.

 On the 24th of June, 2017, Kim Lovegrove RML, FAIB was awarded the RML – Royal Medal of the Lion by Prince Ermias Sahle Selassie (President of the Crown Council of Ethiopia and grandson of the late Ethiopian Emperor Haile Selassie).
 The Lion symbolises the Lion of Judah, which was also one of the titles of the Ethiopian Emperor Haile Selassie.
 This award was in recognition of Kim’s humanitarian endeavours in Ethiopia, where he and the firm sponsored the Lawyer position at the Hope for Children Organisation.

-Kim was a consultant to the World Bank in 2016/2017.
-He was also a past Conjoint Professor of Building Regulation and Certification at the University of Newcastle (New South Wales).
+Kim is a past Conjoint Professor of Building Regulation and Certification at the University of Newcastle (New South Wales).

 Kim is a past Chairman of the Building Practitioners Board Victoria, a past President for the Northern Chapter of the New Zealand Institute of Building, and a past President of the Australian Institute of Building (Victorian Chapter).